-The electrical interface between an SA700 and the host system is via three connectors.
+The electrical interface between an SA600 and the host system is via three connectors.
 The first connector, J1, provides control signals for the drive; the second connector, J2, provides for the radial connection of the read/write signals; and the third connector, J6, provides dc power.
-Refer to figure 3-1 for the connector locations.
+See figure 3-1 for the connector locations.